aaomi/aaomi.github.io/README.md

 1. No need to compile anything, though running the dev server (`npm start`) will have deleted the live site's contents
 2. To reset the live site content, run `npm run reset` or `npm run reset.fish`.
 This will replace `index.html` and the `docs/` folder with the current version of the content from whatever branch you're on
 3. Follow steps 4 and 5 above

+#### Code editor/IDE
+- I highly recommend using Atom
+- With Atom (or a few other editors), you should install a few packages (hit CMD/CTRL+Shift+P, type "Install Packages") to help keep our code consistent
+- language-babel, atom-ide-ui, linter-eslint, linter-csslint, linter-jsonlint, linter-sass-lint, linter-ui-default

 #### Project Management
 - Let's use Github Issues and Projects for issue tracking instead of Trello.
 That way it integrates well with commit messages